Labbrand creates 2 different iPad applications for Sephora in-store use, allowing the increase of sales conversion.

 EXPERIENCE THE FRAGRANCE WITH IPAD

-We identified two major issues that hampered the development of the fragrance market in China.
+We identified 2 major issues that hampered the development of the fragrance market in China.
 For one, Chinese consumers do not perceive scents as a potential vector of emotions.
 Also, Chinese consumers have trouble linking fragrances to concrete benefits and occasions, often leading them to forgo purchase.

-To address these two issues, we created two different iPad applications for in-store use.
+To address these 2 issues, we created 2 different iPad applications for in-store use.
 The first one is based on the idea of “Memorable Scents” that allows customers to interact with emotion-charged scents.
 The other one is based on the idea of “Key Life Occasions” that allows customers to find their perfect fragrance for dating, work, going out and gifting.
 Customers could then obtain product information directly through the application and share their result by email or through Sina Weibo.

 Both applications are linked to perfume diffusers that allow customers to directly experience different scents and fragrances, thus increasing the chances of sales conversion.